 The main Library is home to a specialized collection covering the disciplines of cancer biology, neuroscience, plant biology, quantitative biology, bioinformatics, and genomics.
-Our mission is to support the research interests of our graduate students, postdocs and the faculty by providing access to sources of scientific information (current and retrospective).
-We provide access to journals, ebooks, and textbooks-most of which are in electronic format, although we do have several journals in print, textbooks, books about science and the history of science, and books on science writing at the Library.
-Whether it's needed for grant writing or preparing a thesis defense, the Carnegie Library provides an inviting space, equipped with small study rooms, that serves as a place where researchers can focus and concentrate.
+Our mission is to support the research interests of our graduate students, postdocs, and faculty by providing access to resources of scientific information (current and retrospective).
+We provide access to journals, ebooks, and textbooks-most of which are in electronic format, although we do have several resources in print including journals and textbooks.
+The Library's print collections include books about science, the history of science, and books on scientific writing.
+Whether you are grant writing or preparing a thesis defense, the Cold Spring Harbor Laboratory Library provides an inviting space, equipped with reading rooms and small private study rooms that serve as a place where researchers can focus and concentrate.

 The CSHL Main Library is located in the Carnegie Building, which was constructed in 1904 and renovated and expanded in 2010.
-Library also maintains three subject collections of books in different locations on campus: Delbruck (plant biology), Koch (quantitative biology), and Beckman (neuroscience).
+There is also a collection of neuroscience books in the Beckman building, and a small collection of quantitative biology books in the Koch buildings.